HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 16: May 6, 2020

+**Today's Progress**: Busy day.
+Worked on Javascript random number challenge, Lodash Javascript Library and Map, Filter and Reduce.
+Worked on Python exercises re: Modules, Classes and Objects with PythonFor All study group.
+Read about Flask project architecture.
+Added initial CSS variables and links to the Flask Portfolio Website Project.
+[Explore Flask](http://exploreflask.com/en/latest/preface.html)

+**Thoughts:**  I spent a fair amount of time on the projects but not sure I truly made significant progress in each.
+I did learn some new concepts and move forward in each discipline so in that perspective Day 16 was a success.
+I definitely felt a little disconcerted at times and of course, wonder if I could have accomplished more working in depth in one or two things rather than covering so much ground in one day.

+**Link(s) to work:**  [Javascript Exercises](https://github.com/HajaSChilds/javascript_playground), [Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech), [Python 3 Exercises](https://github.com/HajaSChilds/python3_playground)

 ## Day 15: May 5, 2020

 **Today's Progress**: It has been Javascript all day today.
 Read about Flask project structures which was also great [Explore Flask](http://exploreflask.com/en/latest/preface.html)